nagaraju-inturi/informix-rolling-application-upgrade/README.md

 Download and install docker : https://www.docker.com/get-docker

+Copy Informix server tar file to server_ctx/iif.12.10.tar

+Copy Informix Client SDS tar file to cm_ctx/clientsdk.4.10.tar

-Run docker_refresh.sh command to build docker images.
-NOTE: This script removes all existing images on the system.
-You may not want to comment that out if you have other images on the system that you do not want to delete.
+Run docker_refresh.sh command to build docker images for Informix server and connection manager.
+IMPORTANT NOTE: This script removes all existing DOCKER IMAGES and VOLUMES on the system.
+You may want to comment out 1) docker rmi -- deletes all images 2) docker volume rm -- deletes all volumnes.

 Run docker_run.sh to start dococker containers.